What is Technical Analysis? - Forex Technical Analysis Course - Forex Technical Analysis Live Forex Charts

 Forex Trend or Range

 No matter what forex price is doing, it usually falls into one of those two categories.
-If the forex price is moving in a pattern or in one direction, you can use forex trend lines to analyze where the forex price should go.
+If the price is moving in a pattern or in one direction, you can use forex trend lines to analyze where the price should go.
 If the forex market seems to be bouncing back and forth in a range, you can use support and resistance lines to make note of where to open buy or sell forex orders.

-One of the greatest goals of Forex Technical Analysis studies and methods in the FX market is to determine whether a given forex pair will trend in a certain direction, or if it will move sideways and remain range-bound.
-The most common Forex Technical Analysis method to determine these is to draw forex trend lines which are used by investors and forex traders to determine whether or not the current forex trend direction of the market will continue.
-Many investors and forex traders avoid trading in a range-bound market and only buy or sell currencies when there is a forex trend since this makes trading more predictable.
+One of the greatest goals of Forex Technical Analysis studies and methods in the FX market is to determine whether a given forex instrument will trend in a certain direction, or if it will move sideways and remain range-bound.
+The most common Forex Technical Analysis method to determine these is to draw forex trend lines which are used by investors and traders to determine whether or not the current forex trend direction of the market will continue.
+Many investors and traders avoid trading in a range-bound market and only buy or sell currencies when there is a forex trend since this makes trading more predictable.

 For forex technical analysts the most important forex trading tool is the forex chart.
-The purpose of a forex trading chart is to provide a visual representation of currency exchange rates quotes (plotted on the y-axis) against time (plotted on the x-axis) for a given forex currency pair, this forex trading chart is used as a basis for making predictions of the future forex price direction.
+The purpose of a forex chart is to provide a visual representation of currency exchange rates quotes (plotted on the y-axis) against time (plotted on the x-axis) for a given forex currency pair, this forex trading chart is used as a basis for making predictions of the future forex price direction.

 Forex Trend Lines